statamic/exporter/README.md

 # Statamic Exporter ![Statamic 1.9](https://img.shields.io/badge/statamic-1.9-lightgrey.svg?style=flat-square)
-A companion to Statamic 2's _Importer_.
+A Statamic v1 exporter, and companion to Statamic v2's _Importer_.
 Could be useful for other reasons too.

 ## Usage
 - Install the addon by copying the files into `_add-ons/exporter`.